2011–12 Loyola Marymount Lions men's basketball team

-The 2011–12 Loyola Marymount Lions men's basketball team represents Loyola Marymount University in the 2011–12 college basketball season.
-This is head coach Max Good's fourth season at Loyola Marymount.
-The Lions play their home games at the Gersten Pavilion and are members of the West Coast Conference.
+The 2011–12 Loyola Marymount Lions men's basketball team represented Loyola Marymount University in the 2011–12 college basketball season.
+This was head coach Max Good's fourth season at Loyola Marymount.
+The Lions played their home games at the Gersten Pavilion and were members of the West Coast Conference.
 The Lions have accepted an invitation to participate in the 2012 CollegeInsider.com Tournament.